UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 ![A Pico Display showing "Pimoroni display pack!"](/Display_pack.jpg)

+<h1> THIS REPO IS NOW DEPRECATED (03-09-22)</h1>
+PImoroni have updated their Pico firmware, and replaced several display-specific packages with their all-encompassing PicoGraphics module.
+That means the code in this repo will likely no longer work.
+You can find Pimoroni's PicoGraphics documentation here: https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/modules/picographics

+<br><br>

 Pimoroni have released a whole raft of accessories for the Raspberry Pi Pico, with the RP2040 chip at its heart.
 Unfortunately, they seem to have released so many accessories that the documentation is currently a bit behind.
 This document contains a description of what I've been able to figure out for using the MicroPython module provided [by Pimoroni here](https://github.com/pimoroni/pimoroni-pico) for their Display Pack.